February 2021 Round-Up

 Marriage Is a Private Affair and Two Girls on Broadway were the least enjoyable of the Turner films.

-Marriage Is a Private Affair just dragged on and on.
+Marriage Is a Private Affair just dragged.
 I enjoyed this melodrama to some extent but in the end I just wanted it to be finished.
 It was waaaaayyy toooo long!
 Lana Turner looks beautiful at times (though she also wears her hair in the 1940s victory roll style, which I don't really like) but I found her child-like voice a bit annoying here.
 I liked John Hodiak, will definitely check out more of his films.
 This drama is totally forgettable, with Keenan Wynn making a short appearance at the end of the film and providing some comic relief.

 Normally I would have seen Two Girls on Broadway for Joan Blondell because I like her more than Lana.
 But I selected it for Lana because of the centennial of her birth.
 Blondell was in the 1930s a popular leading actress in many Warner Brothers films but here for MGM she is relegated to a supporting role and plays second fiddle to Lana Turner.
 Yet it's clear who has the better acting chops.
 The only time I felt something during this film was during the emotional scenes with Blondell (here Blondell's character is also playing second fiddle to Turner's).
 The musical numbers were pretty boring (even though it was a nice surprise to see Turner dance) and the story itself is not very exciting or original.
 I wasn't impressed with Turner, to be honest.
 She is sweet and pretty, but I think Blondell looks more beautiful here.
 Her face has character.
 I also didn't care much for George Murphy, though he is not a bad dancer.
 I was surprised to read he had received an honorary Oscar and had pursued a political career later in life.